kyepskee/mpc/README.md

 Used for my own devices.

+# Dependencies

+-   opam
+    -   core
+    -   ppx\_let
+-   dune

 # Installation

-To install do the following:
+First install all the dependencies, then do the following:

 ```sh
 git clone https://gitlab.com/kyepskee/mpc